psyglyphik/authkeeper/README.md

 * redux-form - an HOC which enables us to store our form state in the redux store

-* webpack - builds the client-side portion of our app for the browser to consume out of various assets, dependencies, and modules
+* webpack - builds the client-side portion of our app out of various assets, dependencies, and modules